Performance

 Frameworks and methods for coordinating multiple teams

-Various frameworks help teams to work together efficiently and improve efficiency and customer centricity.
-Here is a comparison of four common approaches.
+Various frameworks help teams to work together efficiently and improve delivery capability and customer centricity.
+Here is a comparison of three common approaches.

 SAFe (Scaled Agile Framework)